Deadheded/DTM-MIT.Solve/Draft Solution.md

 Explain how the problem, your solution, and your solution’s target population relate to the Challenge and your selected dimension.

-This question is best answered by explaining some of the inspirations behind this project.
+This question is best answered by explaining the inspirations behind this project.
 I recently befriended a bright and interesting gentleman.
-This person plays 23 different musical instruments and since the mid 1970s had played all over the world with his very renound father.
-Yet despite many albums and filling concert halls for decades his father died broke and not owning his own creations, while my new friend is working a low wage job.
+This person plays 23 different musical instruments and since the mid 1970s had played all over the world with a very famous father.
+Yet despite many albums and filling concert halls for decades his father died broke and did not own his music and my friend is working for a low hourly wage.

 This lead me to think about another friend who has been a band leader for the last 30 year, playing clubs and halls with a nice following.
 She is still working week to week with little to no income security.